HiroIshida/plainmp/README.md

 Note that plainmp currently heavily relies on approximations of robot body by spheres.

+The TODO list is
+- Speed up IK by reimplementing current Python/C++ mix into pure C++
+- Auto-generate collision spheres from URDF instead of manual sphere definitions

 Related/depeding projects:
 - plainmp is a rewrite of my previous projects [scikit-motionplan](https://github.com/HiroIshida/scikit-motionplan) and [tinyfk](https://github.com/HiroIshida/tinyfk) to achieve 100x speedup
 - plainmp depends on [OMPL](https://github.com/ompl/ompl) (with unmerged PR of [ERTConnect](https://github.com/ompl/ompl/pull/783)) for SBMP algorithms